danemacmillan/canadasmotorcycletest/README.md

 The purpose of this test is to demonstrate coding ability.

+### UPDATE: Moved to GitHub for posterity (not in original README)

+I uploaded the content of this repository to be preserved for posterity.
+It was my interpretation of a cart exercise that was given to me.
+I landed the job.
+I made updates to the code on January 17th, 2015 (about 8 months later) because some asset URLs were no longer valid.
+The Git commit history shows the work during progress.

 ## How to install

 You don't really need to install this.
 A working demo is available at https://hack.danemacmillan.com/canadasmotorcycletest.
-However, should you really want to install this, all you need to do is clone this repo, expose the `app` directory to the public on your server, and create a database in MySQL/Percona/MariaDB called `canadas_motorcycle`.
+However, should you want to install this, all you need to do is clone this repo, expose the `app` directory to the public on your server, and create a database in MySQL/Percona/MariaDB called `canadas_motorcycle` with user `cm` and an empty password.
 When you first visit the `index.php` page, the dispatcher will take care of setting up the database tables--one for `products` and one for `cart`--and populating them with test data.

 ## Requirements